avast/grpc-json-bridge/README.md

 The created [`GrpcJsonBridge`](core/src/main/scala/com/avast/grpc/jsonbridge/GrpcJsonBridge.scala) exposes not only the methods itself but also provides their list to make possible to implement an _info_ endpoint (which is already implemented in server-agnostic implementations).

-Recommended URL scheme for exposing the service (and the one used in provided implementations) is `/$SERVICENAME/$METHOD` name and the http method is obviously `POST`.
+Recommended URL pattern for exposing the service (and the one used in provided implementations) is `/$SERVICENAME/$METHOD` name and the http method is obviously `POST`.
 The _info_ endpoint is supposed to be exposed on the `/$SERVICENAME` URL and available with `GET` request.

 ## Core module